RSYatra/uddhava/README.md

 Checklist before pushing a PR:
 1. `git diff --name-only origin/main` shows no secrets or `.env` file
-2. `credentials.py` contains only placeholders
-3. No personal images or PII in `static/` (directory is ignored; safe to clear locally)
+2. No personal images or PII in uploads (static/ directory auto-created and git-ignored)
 4. Logs do not include sensitive data (emails are acceptable if business-approved)

 ## Diagnostics & Health